awsdocs/amazon-workmail-administration-guide/doc_source/mail-export.md

 The following example shows an IAM trust policy that is attached to the IAM role you create\.
 To use this example policy in the following [Example: Exporting mailbox content](#example-export-mailbox) procedure, save the policy as a JSON file with file name `mailbox-export-trust-policy.json`\.

+You don’t have to use the `aws:SourceArn` and `aws:SourceAccount` conditions at the same time\.
+For example, you can remove `aws:SourceArn` from the policy if you need to use the same role to export messages from different Amazon WorkMail organizations under the same AWS account\.
+For more information about condition keys, refer to the [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *AWS Identity and Access Management user guide*\.

 ```
 {
   "Version": "2012-10-17",